How Sweden is moving Kiruna, the arctic 'millipede town'

 Perhaps the most delicate challenge Kiruna officials face is the moving of the heritage buildings, which are interwoven with the history and identity of the town.

 The first to relocate was Arbetarbostaden B5 -- a former housing unit at the mine, which is more than 100 years old.
+Cars remembers "the anxiety" he felt around that debut project.

 The Arbetarbostaden B5 was the first heritage building to be relocated.
 Credit: Kiruna Municipality